Chard Museum Re-Opening: Frequency Asked Questions

 Can we touch the objects?

 Your Steward Guide(s) will discourage you from handling the artefacts.
 This is to reduce risk.
 However, we recognise that could be a challenge for youngsters.
 A second steward will accompany your tour and will clean where people use their hands.
-This also includes hand rails, door handles and the like.
+This also includes hand rails, door handles, display cabinets and the like.

 Will schools be allowed to visit when the museum re- opens?